 Be caring and supportive of your child

-Parents get many opportunities to complement and support their children while they are in the kitchen together.
+Parents get many opportunities to complement and support their children in the kitchen together.
 How important is this?
-Parental praise, affection, acceptance, and family bonding, as felt by children, are linked to a reduced risk of bad peer habits.
-Surveys show that teens who have an excellent relationship with their parents have a lower risk of falling prey to peer group pressure.
+As felt by children, parental praise, affection, acceptance, and family bonding are linked to a reduced risk of bad peer habits.
+Surveys show that teens with excellent relationships with their parents have a lower risk of falling prey to peer group pressure.

 Open the lines of communication